maralorn/tasktree/README.md

 * Create new task by filling new child field
 * Edit task descriptions

-I do not promise, that there will come any more features.
+I do not promise that there will come any more features.
 But a lot comes to mind.
 Pull requests welcome.

 ## Install
 ### Build Requirements